storyblok/storyblok-js-client/README.md

 const StoryblokClient = require('storyblok-js-client')
 const spaceId = 12345

 // 2.
-Initialize the client with the preview token
+Initialize the client with the oauth token
-// from your space dashboard at https://app.storyblok.com let Storyblok = new StoryblokClient({
+// from the my account area at https://app.storyblok.com let Storyblok = new StoryblokClient({
   oauthToken: 'YOUR_OAUTH_TOKEN'
 })